madhackerslab/beamracer-vlib/README.md

 # vlib
-Header files and library for BeamRacer VASYL chip
+Assembler headers and utility functions for BeamRacer VASYL chip.
+See https://docs.beamracer.net/ for more information.

+Compatible with ca65 assembler (part of https://github.com/cc65).